JohnDorsey/PyCellEliminationRun/readme.md

     -Superblocks:

-      -Superblocks might increase the effectiveness of some handwritten compression codecs which act on batches of blocks - e.g. palettization.
+      -Superblocks might increase the effectiveness of some compression codecs which act on the batches of encoded blocks - e.g. palettization.

     -Blocks.

   Todo:

-    -in genDynamicMarkovTranscode, move each possible item into the search sequence so that the search directly decides the probability of that item being the next item, instead of needing a separate singleUsageHistogram.

-    -add huffman coding to markov tools.
+    -add more customizable endpoint handling to Curves.Spline to prepare the CellElimRun block Codec for more use cases other than raw audio waves, especially compressing sorted data such as palettes, or reducing waste when compressing nearly-sorted data such as very small segments of audio.

+    -change the structure of PyCellElimRun.CodecState to make it easier for other data predictors to be used instead of Curves.Spline.

     -add more output file formats, including plaintext python integer lists.

-    -prepare Curves.Spline for more use cases (other than audio) with customizable endpoint handling.

-    -clean up Codes.py.

-    -move havenBucketFibonacciCoding from Testing.py to IntSeqStore.py.

-    -Elias Delta Iota coding.

     -Haven bucket fibonacci coding with haven buckets that aren't embedded in the stream, to improve the effectiveness of Gzipping the output.

     -inclusion of GZIP and/or LZMA.

+    -in genDynamicMarkovTranscode, move each possible item into the search sequence so that the search directly decides the probability of that item being the next item, instead of needing a separate singleUsageHistogram.

+    -add huffman coding to markov tools.

   Feature wish list (CR = compression ratio):